 Q. Why should people come to Marrakech?

-A. To really discover the city, to see somewhere really different, and to discover Moroccan culture, food, people and places.
+A. To really discover the city, to see somewhere really different, and to discover Moroccan food, culture, people and places.

 Q. 3 words to describe Marrakech?